 Many of the users that heard about the revamp process are concerned about one major feature in particular, which is dark mode.

 Know that the new version of Office will feature an improved dark mode feature, which can be activated just as you would do on the older version of the app.

-What new changes is Microsoft introducing?
+What new features and changes is Microsoft introducing?

 As explained by the Redmond tech company in their blog post, the classic ribbon interface has been replaced by a collapsible ribbon menu.

 As we think about what that new experience means for hybrid work and learning, we have modernized the overall user interface, while still maintaining its familiar feel.
 We have worked to make the Start Menu more modern, and we’ve made it easier to find your apps and recommended documents.